 Greno Woods for families

 The woods have plenty to offer for families.
-Wander the tracks, investigate the Enchanted Forest Trail, try out our den building area, search for the Greno geocache or try the Greno Woods Explorer challenge (part of the Wild Sheffield phone app, see above).
+Wander the tracks, investigate the Enchanted Forest Trail, try out our den building area, search for the Greno geocache or try the Greno Woods Explorer challenge.

 Greno Woods are open to the public 365 days a year.
 Download a map of Greno Woods